jeffenon/sql-mintclassics/README.md

 * Consider investigating what interval of Inventory-to-Sales ratio is the best for the company and maintain the inventory accordingly.
 This would decrease the overall warehouse capacity of all the warehouses because of the removal of excess stocks.
 * Consider dropping the 1985 Toyota Supra from the product line.
 This product has not made any sales and there are 7733 in stock.
-  This could potentially save the company around $440858.33 of stock value.
+  This could save the company around $440858.33 of stock value.